ULL-ESIT-PAI-2023-2024/2023-2024-pai-testing-jest-juan-rs-aday-cc-ut_and_jest/slides/README.md

-# slides
+# Slides

-Use this directory to include a copy (PDF) of the slides of your project presentation
+- This directory contains the slides for the presentation.